crystal-lang/shards/SPEC.md

 #### postinstall

 The `postinstall` option is for running a command after your project is installed as a dependency of another project.
-This command does not run at the top level of your project.
-You should also note that the directory the script is ran from is `libs/some_shard/` directory of the project installing your shard.
-You should use this to compile additional extensions needed such as C libs, etc...
+This command does not run when running `shards install` inside the project specifying the hook.
+Note that the directory the script is ran from is `libs/some_shard/` of the project installing your shard as a dependency.
+You can use this to compile additional extensions needed, such as C libs.

-As an example, if `guardian` was a dependency of a blog project, then running shards install in that blog project would execute the postinstall script right after the `guardian` dependency was installed.
-It would not run for the blog project itself.
+As an example, if `guardian` was a dependency of a project called blog, then running `shards install` in that project would execute the postinstall script right after the `guardian` dependency was installed.
+It would not run for that project itself.

 ```yaml
 name: some_shard